 I am also part of NIB’s first choice network which makes the insurance process easier.

 If you have had treatment under General Anaesthetic then you will receive 2 invoices, one from your Anaesthetist, and one from Fernbrae Surgery.
 Wait until both arrive and send these to your insurer with a completed claim form.
 Also include any related costs to you, such as the initial consultation, x-rays and prescription medicine costs.
 Your insurer will pay the invoices directly.

 It can seem daunting dealing with insurance companies.
 Our reception staff are familiar with the insurance claim process, if you have any questions then contact my friendly reception team.
 Each insurance company has a slightly different process but we can generally guide you through the process.

 If you have had an injury which is registered with ACC then you will be elligible for assistance from ACC.

 The costs of treatment are either fully funded or partially funded by ACC.
 As a general rule simple extractions and x-rays are partially funded while the surgical part of an implant is fully funded.

 If you have been referred to me for implant treatment which is covered by ACC then I will firstly have to apply to ACC for prior approval.
 This is a complex process involving both your referring dentist and myself.
-We need to gather a lot of information, such as a 5 year dental history, consent forms, study models and x-rays, prior to sending off the application.
-This can take a wee while to get together.
+We need to gather a lot of information, such as a 5 year dental history, consent forms, pictures, study models and x-rays, prior to sending off the application.
+This can take some time to get together.
 Then further time is needed for the claim to be processed by ACC.